- Part Number:70

 - GPO Source:

 Notice to submitters.
-A component will provide a submitter with prompt written notice of a FOIA request that seeks its business information whenever required under paragraph (d) of this section, except as provided in paragraph (g) of this section, in order to give the submitter an opportunity to object in writing to disclosure of any specified portion of that information under paragraph (e) of this section.
-The notice will either describe the business information requested or include copies of the requested records or record portions containing the information.
+A component will provide a submitter with prompt written notice of a FOIA request that seeks its confidential commercial information whenever required under paragraph (d) of this section, except as provided in paragraph (g) of this section, in order to give the submitter an opportunity to object in writing to disclosure of any specified portion of that information under paragraph (e) of this section.
+The notice will either describe the confidential commercial information requested or include copies of the requested records or record portions containing the information.
 When notification to a voluminous number of submitters is required, notification may be made by posting or publishing notice reasonably likely to accomplish such notification.

 When notice is required.
 Notice will be given to a submitter whenever: